GameBrief · Guides

 Mage is spell-focused, with arcane dice that trigger elemental effects on specific landing faces.
 Higher damage ceiling than the Warrior, lower survivability.
 Mage runs reward players who understand face probability and throw angles.

-Ranger/Archer is the game's highest-rated community pick after unlock.
-Blue dice pool with consistent ranged damage output.
-The Archer's unlock condition isn't shown in the UI until you meet it.
-Once unlocked, it's the class most players switch to as a main.
+Archer is the game's highest-rated community pick after unlock.
+It deals precise single-target damage and excels at finishing weakened enemies, which makes it the best boss killer in the cast.
+The Archer's unlock condition isn't shown in the UI until you meet it (land a 40-value dice combo in one throw).
+Once unlocked, it's the class most high-skill players switch to as a main.

 Necromancer builds a skeleton army at scale.
 Each successful throw that hits the skeleton face adds a skeleton to your army.
 Army size compounds through long runs.
 In the later rooms where enemy density is high, a full skeleton army is among the strongest outputs in the game.